albertcollell/pix4d/README.md

 * Add Small dialog onHover the buttons to get the name of the action.
 * Re-styling the FAB buttons and make them appear onces Add is activated.

+## Folder Structure

+src:
+- common: It cointains config jsons.
+- core: Contains all the redux logic that I left prepared for future iterations, not finished yet.
+- mocks: mock data of 2 flightplans.
+- shared: missing service folder since i do not have any service to backend or se
+  -components: all components.

 ## Available Scripts